AndreasArvidsson/WinDSP/README.md

 ```

 ## Output filter parameters
-These are filter only available on outputs and not on routes
+These are filter only available on outputs and not on routes.

 **Cancellation**
 * Creates an inverted and delayed signal cancel out on the specified frequency.
 This is another way to remove peaks.